Nighthewriter/all-assigment-/README.md

 # all-assigment-
-This all file are complete and one of them is inccomplete
+This file are complete and one of them is inccomplete